 One potential flaw in the build design of this cable appears in the tip.
 Although this experience is not universal, several guitarists claim that the thick rubber coating on the tip makes it difficult to fully plug the cable in far enough to get that satisfactory click.
 If you’ve experienced this problem on your instrument before, it would be worth it to test out this cable in a Guitar Center or other music shop before committing to a purchase.
 That being said, this experience seems to be limited, and most users had no such trouble with the build design.

 Unlike many of their competitors, Planet Waves actually offers a number of options for consumers seeking to purchase something from their Custom Series.
 The most important option is the choice of length, which includes 5, 10, 15, 20, and 30 foot options.
 While they do provide added freedom of movement, the longer lengths have the disadvantage of costing more, so be sure to investigate all your options and needs before committing to a specific length.
 We believe the 20 foot option to be the most economical while still providing ample space to walk about.

 In addition to length, consumers also have the option of tip connection.
 This means that one of the tips can be either a straight connection or a right angle.
 Frankly, this choice comes down to nothing more than personal preference, as both types should perform equally well in all situations.

 Overall, the value of this cable could be rated as extremely high.
 Sure, it’s not the most luxurious cable on the market, but for the price it does a much better job than many of its competitors.
 These cables are available both online and in many music retailers, making it easy for consumers to find these cables for a reasonable price.
-Expect to pay $15-20 for these cables, depending on location and length.
-Compared to other $20 cables, the Planet Waves Custom Series really delivers, and players of all calibers would be wise to consider this product for their cabling needs.
+Compared to similarly priced cables, the Planet Waves Custom Series really delivers, and players of all calibers would be wise to consider this product for their cabling needs.